ogobrecht/markdown-reporter/README.md

 If you are behind a proxy, then you can use `pip3 install --proxy=yourProxyURL packageName`.
 For the following Node.js installation you can also set the proxy in this way: `npm config set proxy yourProxyURL` and/or `npm config set https-proxy yourHttpsProxyURL`

 - Download and unpack [Markdown Reporter](https://github.com/ogobrecht/markdown-reporter/releases/latest)
-- Call in the root dir (containing package.json) `npm install`
+- Call in the root directory (containing package.json) `npm install`
 - Then start the printserver by calling `node app.js`
-- In you browser call http://localhost:3000, play around with the [Pandoc example form](http://localhost:3000/pandoc/example-form) and check if everything is working like expected
+- In your browser call http://localhost:3000, play around with the [Pandoc example form](http://localhost:3000/pandoc/example-form) and check if everything is working like expected
 - As the last step install in your database the Markdown Reporter helper package (located in the subdirectory `oracle_plsql`) and configure in the body the printserver URL - don't forget to setup a network ACL for your new printserver
 - Optional you can install the APEX demo application located in the subdirectory `oracle_apex`, which has the APEX Mardown plugin preinstalled